Natural Gas and the LNG Opportunity in British Columbia

 WOODFIBRE LNG (SQUAMISH B.C.)

 Plans to export about 2.1 million tonnes per annum (MTPA) over 40 years, or about 300 million cubic feet per day (MMcf/d).
-Awaiting final investment decision to proceed with construction.
+In April 2022, the company confirmed that it had issued a Notice to Proceed to its construction contractor.
+Major construction on the $1.6-billion project is expected to start in 2023, with an anticipated completion date around 2027.

 TILBURY ISLAND (NEAR VANCOUVER)